Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Velodyne Lidar, Inc. (VLDR)

-LOS ANGELES, April 23, 2021 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming May 3, 2021deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Velodyne Lidar, Inc. ("Velodyne" or "the Company") ( VLDR) securities between July 2, 2020 and March 17, 2021, inclusive (the “Class Period”).
+LOS ANGELES, April 28, 2021 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming May 3, 2021 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Velodyne Lidar, Inc. ("Velodyne" or "the Company") (NASDAQ: VLDR) securities between July 2, 2020 and March 17, 2021, inclusive (the "Class Period").

 If you suffered a loss on your Velodyne investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at https://www.glancylaw.com/cases/velodyne-lidar-inc/.
 You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at [email protected] to learn more about your rights.